Michelle Wright: 1994–1999: Further success

-In 1994, Wright released the first single from her upcoming album, "One Good Man", which became her fourth number one single in Canada; but it didn't reach the top 40 in the United States.
 Wright's fourth album, The Reasons Why, was released in September 1994 in Canada.
 Plans for the album to be released in the United States were delayed and eventually cancelled.
-The album was also released in Europe after a Wright completed a successful tour in mid-1994.
+The album was also released in Europe after Wright completed a successful tour in mid-1994.
 In early 1995, Wright embarked on a 40-city tour in Canada, which at that time was the most extensive tour in the history of country music in Canada.

 In August 1996, Wright released her fifth album, For Me It's You, following the release of the first single, "Nobody's Girl", which reached No. 1 on the Canadian RPM Country Tracks and No. 57 on the U.S. Billboard Hot Country Singles & Tracks chart.
 The album marked Wright's first album to be released in the American market in four years.
 The album went on to be successful in Canada, producing three Top Five singles in "Crank My Tractor", "The Answer Is Yes", and "What Love Looks Like".
 The album was not a success in the United States.
 In a 1997 interview with Jam!, Wright admitted that she was "very disappointed" and "not happy with what [U.S. radio] did with this album".

 During 1997, Wright was awarded the C.F.
 Martin Humanitarian Award by the Canadian Country Music Association for her international work with the Special Olympics; her successful fundraising efforts for St. Joseph's Hospital in Chatham, Ontario, the hospital where she was born; and her support for the Manitoba flood relief fund.

 In 1999, U.S. radio welcomed Wright back when her 1997 duet with pianist Jim Brickman was released to radio.
 The song, "Your Love", failed at country radio, but gave Wright her only American adult contemporary hit when the song peaked at No. 19 on the Billboard Hot Adult Contemporary Tracks chart.
 Despite the song's success at AC radio, it would be Wright's last charting single in the United States.

 In October 1999, Wright's first greatest hits album, The Greatest Hits Collection, was released in Canada.
 The album included two new songs, "I Surrender" and "When I Found You", both of which were Top Ten hits on the Canadian RPM Country Tracks chart.
 In 2000, Arista Nashville released the American version of her 1999 greatest hits album in the United States.
 The album contained a different track list than the Canadian version.
 The album was Wright's final release with Arista Nashville.